 We spent the next few weeks out in the hot, humid sun planting little grass squares.
-I hated it.
+I was not too fond of it.
 I think I complained every day.
 Then we dug holes to plant cedar trees.
 Dad told us that soon the grass would grow and turn green and that in a few years, the cedar trees would provide windbreaks for the constant breeze coming off the mountain.
-Of course, he was right; except he forgot they would also make great climbing trees.
+Of course, he was right, except he forgot they would also make great climbing trees.

 That house on the hill has stood for years through hurricanes because Dad has the foresight to plan the building so that it could.

 When we moved to St. Lucia, I struggled in elementary school.
-I was getting duck-egg after dung-egg in maths when my grammar looked like a sad case of greek ebonics, Dad and Mom got me a tutor.
+I was getting duck-egg after dung-egg in maths, and my grammar looked like a sad case of greek ebonics; Dad and Mom got me a tutor.
 Mom took me to my after-class sessions every day, but I think tutoring was Dad’s idea.
 I did better; top of the class. “through hardship to the stars”.

 Dad sent us to St. Joseph’s Academy, a Catholic boy's high school run by Jesuits.
-I think he wanted to keep his teenage boys from the kind of trouble adolescent boys tend to find.
-He bought me my first computer, a Commodore VIC 20 and a few years before that a Radio Shack 101 electronic experiments kit, and a physics kits and a chemistry kit and the Encyclopedia Britannica.
-Keep in mind that there was no Radio Shack or electronic store on any of these islands.
+I think he wanted to keep his teenage boys from the kind of troubled adolescent boys tend to find.
+He bought me my first computer, a Commodore VIC 20.
+A few years before that, a Radio Shack 101 electronic experiments kit, a physics kits and a chemistry kit, and the Encyclopedia Britannica.
+Keep in mind that there was no Radio Shack or electronics store on any of these islands.
 Dad was buying these on his trips to the USA.
-He was laying the foundation for something he saw in me and of course, I always had to share with my brothers, luckily none of whom seemed interested.
-I am sure at times he must have thought he was making a mistake.
-Like the time I took apart his Sony shortwave radio and used the parts and the family TV antenna to build a pirate radio transmission tower broadcasting over the whole neighbourhood.
+He was laying the foundation for something he saw in me, and of course, I always had to share with my brothers, luckily none of whom seemed interested.
+I am sure, at times, Dad must have thought he was making a mistake.
+I took apart his Sony shortwave radio and used the parts and the family TV antenna to build a pirate radio transmission tower broadcasting over the whole neighbourhood.
 He was angry for a while.
-Then he asked me how I did it and bought himself a new model, Sony shortwave radio.
+Then he asked me how I did it and bought himself a new model, a Sony shortwave radio.
 He loved listening to the BBC.
 Or the time I mixed some chemicals up and made an explosion in my bedroom and burnt a hole in the carpet.
 Ok, that one pissed him off for a while.
 We were living in a bank house.

 I got married, and Dad was there.